Stratus3D/dotfiles/README.md

     On Debian this is all you need to do.
 Everything should be installed and configured correctly.
 On OSX there are two remaining steps.

-2. (OSX only) Configure iTerm2 to use the custom profile stored in the dotfiles directory.
-In the iTerm2 preferences window click the "browse" button and navigate to `~/dotfiles/iterm2_profile/` and select the plist file.
+2. (OSX only) Configure Terminal.app to use the custom profile stored in the dotfiles directory.
+In the Terminal preferences window under the Profiles tab click the "import" button and navigate to `~/dotfiles/terminal.app_profile/` and select the profile file.

 ## Configuration